marcoonroad/talents/README.md

 * If you are willing to define a requirement, but it is already provided on the parent talent, this requirement is discarded anyways by the child talent.
 * It is possible to "solve" conflicts through "overriding".
 If you provide some definition, and in the parent talent it is actually a conflict, the conflict is ignored and the child talent takes that definition.
-Note that conflicts are unforgeable values (different of requirements), so they only arise on some certain specific conditions of symmetrical sums.
+Note that conflicts are unaccessible values (different of requirements), so they only arise on some certain specific conditions of symmetrical sums.
 If this conflict is due two different primitive values of the same type (e.g, numbers such 0 and 1), it's not quite bad to override such conflict, but if it is due _two different and unrelated functions/methods accidentally sharing the same selector field_, codes relying